 Ensure that the estimates reflect the quantities of medicine dispensed, rather than the quantities of medicine consumed, which may be affected by compliance, dose reductions, discontinuations and wastage.

 The proposed listing may specify different forms, strengths and maximum quantities of the proposed medicine.
 When listed, such medicines will have separate PBS item numbers to distinguish them.
 Therefore, disaggregate the estimated utilisation for each of the forms, strengths and maximum quantities.

 4.2.2 Market-share approach

 To generate estimates of expected utilisation and costs, ensure that the market-share approach relies on medicine utilisation data or studies for currently available medicines that are likely to be substituted by the proposed medicine.
 This is the basis for predicting whether the market will change because of listing the proposed medicine.

 Units dispensed for currently listed medicines

 Estimate the units dispensed in the most recent 12 months of the relevant PBS market.
-This estimate should be based on data from the DHS for the currently listed medicines.
+This estimate should be based on data from Services Australia for the currently listed medicines.